38 Types of Spiders in Maryland

 There have been reports of these spiders biting humans, but their venom is not dangerous to humans.
 The Missing Sector Orb Weaver is considered harmless to humans, but they should be treated cautiously because they will bite if provoked or threatened.

-These types of spiders in Maryland are most commonly found in wooded areas such as forests or parks, with trees for them to build their web.
+These spiders in Maryland are most commonly found in wooded areas such as forests or parks, with trees for them to build their web.

 3. Arabesque Orbweaver